ctn-waterloo/website/ctn_waterloo/content/blog/nengo-20-released.md

 - BCM rule
 - Oja rule

-See the documentation and example models for
+See the documentation
+for more details and example usage.

 ### Changes in Nengo 2.0